kt849/TodoList/README.md

 - Delete completed Tasks
 - Search through tasks you have in your TodoList
 - Clear all Todo's
-- Stores already created tasks in browser's localStorage, therefore tasks persists even after the session closes.
+- Stores already created tasks in browser's localStorage, therefore tasks persist even after the session closes.